 Properties located around the intersection of McCollister Boulevard and South Sycamore Street may also be appropriate for higher density development.
-A mix of townhouses, triplexes, fourplexes, or cottage/bungalow courts may be considered along both sides of the arterial streets near this intersection.
-Small apartment buildings (5 to 10 units), live-work units, and low-scale mixed-use buildings may be integrated with the small mixed-use corner identified on the plan map.
+A mix of missing middle housing types such as townhouses, triplexes, fourplexes, and or-cottage/bungalow courts may be considered along both sides of the arterial streets near this intersection.
+Small apartment buildings (5 to 10 units), live-work units, and low-scale mixed-use buildings may be integrated with the small main street, mixed-use corner identified on the plan maps.
 Density should step down, transitioning from commercial uses to multi-family to townhome or duplex toward the interior of the neighborhood where detached single-family housing will predominate.